elatov/elatov.github.io/_posts/2013-04-15-use-fwbuilder-to-deploy-an-iptables-firewall-to-a-dd-wrt-router.md

         0     0 RULE_9     0    --  *      *       0.0.0.0/0            0.0.0.0/0           state NEW

-The new rules were definitely in place and my network didn&#8217;t come to a screaming halt.
-I didn&#8217;t configure any NAT&#8217;ing so my NAT table was very small:
+The new rules were definitely in place and my network didn't come to a screaming halt.
+I didn't configure any NAT'ing so my NAT table was very small:

     root@DD-WRT:~# iptables -L -n -v -t nat
     Chain PREROUTING (policy ACCEPT 18914 packets, 1784K bytes)